 Please mark the extent to which you disagree or agree with each of the following.
-The principal/school leader at this school Т q12a makes clear to the staff his or her expectations for meeting instructional goals. Τ q12b communicates a clear vision for this school. Τ q12c understands how children learn. Τ q12d sets high standards for student learning. Τ q12e participates in instructional planning with teams of teachers.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree Please mark the extent to which you disagree or agree with each of the following.
-The principal/assistant principal(s) at this school Τ q13a sets clear expectations for teachers about implementing what they have learned in professional development. Τ q13b carefully tracks student academic progress. Τ q13c knows what's going on in my classroom. Τ q13d provides teachers with formative feedback to improve practice. Τ q13e provides teachers with the support to implement formative feedback.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree
+The principal/school leader at this school...

+- T q60 makes clear to the staff their expectations for meeting instructional goals. - T q61 understands how children learn. - T q62 sets high standards for student learning.

+Please mark the extent to which you disagree or agree with each of the following.
+The principal/assistant principal(s) at this school...

+- T q63 supports teachers in implementing what they have learned in professional development. - T q64 carefully tracks student academic progress.

+- T q65 knows what's going on in my classes. - T q66 provides teachers with formative feedback to improve practice. - T q67 participates in instructional planning with teams of teachers.